 For the longest time, I’ve been using Advanced Find and enabled its Query Builder to perform searches with multiple criteria and Boolean statements.

-How am I supposed to perform Boolean and multi criteria searches in Outlook now?
+Can I also perform Boolean and multi criteria searches in Outlook without using Advanced Find?

-The Advanced Find dialog indeed provided a nice WYSIWYG interface to build more complex search queries with relative ease.
+The Advanced Find dialog indeed provides a nice WYSIWYG interface to build more complex search queries with relative ease.

-What remains is the Search field at the top of your message list and although this might look quite Spartan at first, it’s actually quite powerful when you know the correct search query syntax and field names.
+The Search field at the top of your message list might look quite Spartan at first, it’s actually quite powerful when you know the correct search query syntax and field names.

 Search query example